In-Clinic Checkout Optimization

 Outcome

-Even when patient-facing processes seem “fine,” service design can uncover unseen gaps that create real impact—especially for underserved populations.
+Even when patient-facing processes seem fine, service design can uncover unseen gaps that create real impact, especially for underserved populations.
 This project emphasized the importance of designing not just for satisfaction, but for long-term care continuity.

 Results & Impact

-• Identified automation opportunities to support front desk staff
+• Identified automation opportunities to support front desk staff and reduce reliance on manual workarounds

-• Sparked broader discussions around Medicaid member support and re-engagement
+• Sparked broader discussions around Medicaid member support and re-engagement at a systemic level

 Deliverables